RaphaelHebert/nsdpy/READMEfunctions.txt

 		-A dictionnary with the accession numbers as keys and TaxIDs as values.

-Function feattable(params, path, dictid, dicttaxo, QUERY, OPTION):
+Function cdsfasta(params, path, dictid, dicttaxo, QUERY, OPTION):

 	INPUTS:
 		params(TUPLE): uses querykey, webenv, count from params path(STRING): the path of the location where the results are written dictid(DICT): output of taxids() function, dictionnary with accession number as keys and taxids as values QUERY(TUPLE): uses apikey from QUERY
-		OPTION(optionnal):uses verb, genelist and args.FEATURE from OPTION
+		OPTION(optionnal):uses verb, genelist and args.CDS from OPTION

 	ACTION:
-		Using the efetch E-utility with the parameter from params it looks in the nuccore (=nucleotide) database to retrieve the feature table for 100 accession numbers (see retmax variable) at the time.
+		Using the efetch E-utility with the parameter from params it looks in the nuccore (=nucleotide) database to retrieve the CDS fasta file for 100 accession numbers (see retmax variable) at the time.
-		If the arge.FEATURE is True, writes the results in a txt file.
+		If the args.CDS is True, writes the results in a txt file.
 Call the extract function to analyse the results from Entrez API (everytime Entrez returns some results).

 	OUTPUTS:
-		It returns the list of the accession number for which a COI and its taxonomy have been found.
+		It returns the list of the accession number for which a gene and its taxonomy have been found.

+Function fasta(path, dictid, dicttaxo, QUERY, listofids, OPTIONS):
+	INPUTS:
+		path(STRING): the path of the location where the results are written dictid(DICT): output of taxids() function, dictionnary with accession number as keys and taxids as values QUERY(TUPLE): uses apikey from QUERY
+		listofids(LIST): list of accession number for which the fasta files must be retrieved OPTIONS(optionnal):uses verb and fileoutput from OPTIONS
+	ACTION:
+		Using the efetch E-utility with the parameter from params it looks in the nuccore (=nucleotide) database to retrieve the fasta file for 10 accession numbers (see retmax variable) at the time.
+If fileoutput is True it writes the results in a fasta file.
+It writes the results in one or more fasta file (depending on the taxonomy option) and add the taxonomy information to information line.
+	OUTPUT:
+		It returns the list of the accession number for which a sequence have been found.

 Function taxo(path, listofid, dictid, dicttaxo, QUERY, OPTION)

 	INPUTS: